 You really need to make sure that you remove them and get rid of them quickly if your dragon does end up having mites.

 Female mites can lay up to 90 babies at a time and will do so in the cracks and crevices of the enclosure, or on the dragon so remember to clean that.

-The ways that you can cure bearded dragon mites is by making sure that their surroundings are clean.
+The way that you can cure bearded dragon mites is by making sure that their surroundings are clean.

-Make sure to get rid of any wood or fabric if you have in the enclosure.
+Make sure to get rid of any wood or fabric you have in the enclosure.

 Use disinfectant spray and mite spray on your dragon that you can buy from any pet store that sells bearded dragons.
 Also, be sure that you give them frequent baths as well.

 If you have two or more dragons then make sure that you are not doing any cross-contamination by holding the dragon that is infected with mites and holding the other one without washing your hands and disinfecting them.

 8. Yellow Fungus

 The yellow fungus is a very aggressive and contagious fungus to reptiles.
 This fungus is transmitted through mold spores and often begins inside and works its way to the outer tissue.
 So once you see it externally on their scale, it means that the internal damage is already done.